Amazon Pay for Alexa

 My design documentation includes complete system flows, voice design prompts, permission management, device visual interfaces, Alexa app cards, and more.

-Amazon Pay speechlet launched in the Alexa Skills Kit (ASK) in the US, EU and JP in 2018 and is used by internal and external developers in all Alexa channels (Alexa app, Echo devices, etc.).
-By using Amazon Pay, any customers can checkout on Alexa with no account setup - if the they have an Amazon.com account, they can use Amazon Pay.
-It powers all types of transactions on Alexa including donating to charity, getting movie tickets, reordering coffee, and purchasing at gas stations.
-This launch met strategic goals for Amazon Pay, supports other internal Alexa teams, and resulted in new business partnerships with payment aggregators.
-Since launch I continue to improve the experience as new capabilities for Alexa device screen UI, conversational machine learning, and increased customer authentication are released.
+Amazon Pay speechlet launched in the Alexa Skills Kit (ASK) in the US, EU and JP in 2018 and was used by internal and external developers in all Alexa channels (Alexa app, Echo devices, etc.).
+Customers could now checkout on Alexa with no account setup.
+If they had an Amazon.com account, they could use Amazon Pay.
+It powered all types of transactions on Alexa including donating to charities, getting movie tickets, ordering coffee, and paying at gas stations.
+The launch met strategic goals for Amazon Pay, supported other internal Alexa teams, and resulted in new business partnerships with payment aggregators bringing in a large amount of new business to Amazon Pay.
+Amazon Pay later launched in India where is has continued to be a popular feature customized to support balance loading and other country specific requirements.

-Companies and organization that have developed skill on Alexa using Amazon Pay.
+Companies and organization that developed skill on Alexa using the Amazon Pay speechlet.

 In the news

-Amazon Is Finally Helping Developers Turn Alexa Skills Into Money.
+Amazon Is Helping Developers Turn Alexa Skills Into Money.
 Fast Company, 2018

 Amazon opens up in-skill purchasing to all Alexa developers.
 Tech Crunch, 2018